Our Lady of Mount Carmel

-A few miles from Lebanon, near Haifa, a large city in the north of present day Israel, is the Holy Land’s Masada of Catholic prayer and spirituality.
+A few miles from Lebanon near Haifa, a large city in the north of present day Israel, is the Holy Land’s Masada of Catholic prayer and spirituality.
 Mount Carmel rises high into the sky, dominating the landscape below.
-On this promontory one of the most dramatic, and memorable, scenes of the Old Testament unfolded.
+On this promontory, one of the most dramatic and memorable scenes of the Old Testament unfolded.
 In the ninth century before Christ, the prophet Elijah made a death challenge to hundreds of pagan prophets to determine if the God of the Jews was greater than Baal.
 Two altars are built.
 Wood is laid about both.
 Two oxen are slaughtered and placed on the altars.
 The pagans pray to Baal to accept their sacrifice.
 Nothing.
 They pray through the morning.
 Nothing.
 They pray through the afternoon.
 Elijah mocks them.
-They cut themselves, adding their blood to that of the oxen.
+They slice their skin, mixing their blood with that of the oxen.
 Still nothing.
-They step aside.
+They move to the side.
 Elijah steps up and gives commands.
 Yahweh’s altar is drenched with water.
 It is drenched twice more.
 Elijah pleads that Yahweh accept the sacrifice.
 And then…. a ball of fire cuts through the night sky and BAM!
 The water evaporates and the sacrifice is totally consumed by the blazing fire of the true God.
 Then the shocking revenge.
 Elijah orders that the throats of the prophets of Baal be slit.
 The order is immediately carried out at a brook that runs red.

 God showed His power in stunning fashion on Mount Carmel centuries before Christ ever walked the earth.
 Two millennia later, the Holy Land was Crusader territory.
-Chivalric Orders of Knights had conquered Jerusalem and dotted the Mediterranean coast with Crusader castles to protect the flow of pilgrims and soldiers to and from Europe and the holiest sites of Christianity.
+Chivalric Orders of Knights had conquered Jerusalem and dotted the Mediterranean Coast with Crusader castles to protect the flow of pilgrims and soldiers to and from the holiest sites of Christianity.
 Some of those knights and dames knew Mount Carmel was holy ground.
 So in the crags, folds, and valleys of this isolated mountainscape, pocked with numerous caves and grottoes, hermits retreated to lead lives of prayer, fasting, and penance.
-When political and social realities changed by the end of the thirteenth century, and Christians once again lost the Holy Land, these hermits returned home and established new “Mount Carmels” throughout Europe, evoking the spiritual isolation of their lost mountain.
+When political and social realities changed by the end of the thirteenth century, and Christians once again lost the Holy Land, these hermits returned home and established new “Mount Carmels” throughout Europe, evoking the spiritual isolation of their lost mountain in Northern Israel.

 Our Lady of Mount Carmel, through your example of humble docility to the will of God, we seek your intercession to make us more prayerful, more detached, more recollected, and more committed to whatever God asks of us.